sunraymoonbeam/library_booker_bot/README.md

-# Booking Bot Project
+# Library Booker Bot
+A simple Selenium bot project designed to automate the booking of university library resources.

-## Project Overview
+## Project Motivation

-This project automates the process of booking resources online.
-It includes a main script that orchestrates the booking process, configurations for customizing resource bookings, and a set of utilities to support web scraping and interaction.

-When I couldn't secure student lodging, it became a huge problem for me.
-My home was not conducive for studying AT ALL, as I didn't have my own room, and my grades were at risk of nose-diving into the ground.
-Staying in a friend's dorm didn't help due to limited space, so I was forced to go to the library daily.
-Booking a study slot with a provided monitor there was challenging due to several limitations which helped to ensure fairness:
+When I couldn't secure student lodging, studying became nearly impossible at home, where I lacked a private room.
+Unable to find space even in a friend's cramped dorm, I resorted to daily trips to the library since I didn't want my grades to suffer.
+Booking a study slot with a monitor was tough due to strict rules.
+Frustrated with others snatching away my much-needed monitor (a essential for a CS student), I developed an automated booking solution using Selenium with multiple accounts and deployed it on Heroku.

-* Only one slot could be booked at a time for up to 2 hours.
-* Booking was only allowed on the same day.
-* A confirmation code obtained from your email had to be typed in.

-Frustrated with others snatching away my much-needed monitor (CS student problems), I developed a solution to automatically book all the slots for that monitor seat using multiple of my friend's accounts.
-This script can be deployed on Heroku and automated to run at the start of each day, ensuring a smooth, uninterrupted study session at the library.

 Was it fair to other students?
-No. But did it teach me a lot about Selenium and OOP?
+No. Did it teach me a lot about Selenium and OOP?
 Yes.
 Did it save my grades?
-Absolutely.

-Always remember to have fun!
+Not really, no. But it was fun.

 ## Project Structure
 ```